-The Strategy guides the Department to monitor and enforce compliance and assurance through these key principles.
+The Strategy guides the department to monitor and enforce compliance and assurance through these key principles.1

-- Continuous improvement and building trust adopt a whole-of-system perspective, continuously improving performance, capability and culture to build trust and confidence in Australia's regulatory settings. - Risk based and data driven manage risks proportionately and maintain essential safeguards while minimising regulatory burden and leveraging data and digital technology to support those they regulate to comply and grow. - Collaboration and engagement be transparent and responsive communicators, implementing regulations in a modern and collaborative way.
+- Continuous improvement and building trust adopt a whole-of-system perspective, continuously improving our performance, capability and culture to build trust and confidence in the department's regulatory settings. - Risk based and data driven manage risks proportionately and maintain essential safeguards while minimising regulatory burden and leveraging data and digital technology to support those they regulate to comply and grow. - Collaboration and engagement be transparent and responsive communicators and engage with our stakeholders in a collaborative way.

-The Department is committed to a stewardship approach to the administration of the PL.
+The department is committed to a stewardship approach to the administration of the PL.
 The approach is designed to be fit-for-purpose, features periodic monitoring, and is implemented in a way that it safeguards the integrity of the PL while minimising the regulatory burden.